District of Columbia

 Finally, recognition of the winners of the DCCEAS College Paper Competition will be at the DCCEAS Engineers Week Awards Banquet

-Anyone with additional questions is encouraged to contact our Education Chair, Dr. Bob Efimba at elangwefim@msn.com or at education@dcceas.org.
+Anyone with additional questions is encouraged to contact the DCCEAS Education Committee Chairman, who can be contacted by e-mail at education@dcceas.org.